Course 1 of 14

 Safe opioid prescribing for patients with serious illness, using the Federation of State Medical Boards (FSMB) Guidelines for the Chronic Use of Opioid Analgesics.

-Take this online course to learn evidence-based strategies to identify and treat anxiety in patients with a serious illness.
+After completing this course, learners will be equipped with evidence-based strategies to identify and treat anxiety in patients living with a serious illness.

 Constipation occurs in at least 70% of patients living with a serious illness and often goes unrecognized.
-Take this online course to learn critical skills to identify and manage the impact of constipation.
+After completing this course, learners will have the tools to successfully identify and manage the impact of constipation.

-This online course teaches how to accurately identify and treat depression in patients living with a serious illness.
+After completing this course, learners will have the tools to accurately identify and treat depression in patients living with a serious illness.

-Take this online course to learn how to manage dyspnea, including the physical causes of shortness of breath and the emotional impact on the patient.
+After completing this course, learners will have the tools they need to manage dyspnea, including the physical causes of shortness of breath and the emotional impact on the patient.

-Nausea and vomiting are common symptoms of serious illness, and can cause dangerous complications.
-Take this online course to learn practical skills to identify, manage, and reduce these symptoms.
+Nausea and vomiting are common symptoms of serious illness and can cause dangerous complications.
+After completing this course, learners will be equipped with practical skills to identify, manage, and reduce these symptoms.

 This course provides context and best practices for identifying older adults at risk for poor outcomes, including falls, delirium, and caregiving challenges.